• Contact us

 Anna works for an electrical contractor.
 The firm has paid employer’s national insurance contributions on Anna’s fixed salary of NOK 50,000 per month.

-After three months, Anna presents documentation (A1) indicating that she has been a member of the Swedish national insurance scheme for the past three months.
+After three months, the employer is notified by the Norwegian tax administration that Anna has been a member of the Swedish national insurance scheme for the past three months.

 The firm should not pay employer’s national insurance contributions on the salary that is paid when Anna is not a member of the Norwegian National Insurance scheme.